 Clean Water and Hygiene

-When we started WAH Foundation, we looked into all aspects of what the communities in Kampong Chhnang was struggling with.
-After researching for the limitations of rural Cambodia for close to nine months, multiple visits to the Province, and speaking with as many qualified individuals to provide insight, it was clear to us that to have the highest impact, access to clean water was essential.
+When we started WAH Foundation, we looked into all aspects of what the communities in Kampong Chhnang were struggling to overcome.
+After a year of researching key capacity & resource limitations, multiple on-site visits, and liasing with qualified individuals for relevant & accurate insights, it was clear that access to clean water was essential to enable impact at scale.

 2.png